lnis-uofu/OpenFPGA/docs/source/tutorials/arch_modeling/open_cell_libraries_tutorial.rst

 **In this tutorial, we will**
    - Showcase how to create an architecture description based on standard cells, using OpenFPGA's circuit modeling language
-   - Use Skywater's Process Development Kit (`PDK`_) cell library to create an OR Gate circuit model for OpenFPGA
+   - Use Skywater's Process Design Kit (`PDK`_) cell library to create an OR Gate circuit model for OpenFPGA
    - Verify that the standard cell library file was correctly bound into the selected architecture file by looking at auto-generated OpenFPGA files and checking simulation waveforms in GTKWave
 Through this example, we will show how to bind standard cell library files with OpenFPGA Architectures.